kotachang/UBCSubbots/debugging.md

 Maybe some tools of the trade that are useful for debugging.
 Wireshark/serial port monitors, making LTSPice simulations to check if the issue is systematic to the design, or if it's an implementation issue etc. TODO

 **Appendix B:**
 Debugging often comes from experience, and part of that is knowing how things can go wrong.
-It might be nice (but possibly not worth the effort) to jot down some really annoying bugs you've come across, and the fix TODO
+It might be nice (but possibly not worth the effort) to jot down some really annoying bugs you've come across, and the fix TODObhj